 Approach the problem from a series of angles: What can you afford?
-If the total quoted is too much, can they manage a lower amount.
+If the total quoted is too much, can they manage a lower amount?
 See if you can come to an arrangement that delivers what the client needs.
-Maybe not everything originally quoted, but a lower value package of services for a lower rate.
+Maybe not everything was originally quoted, but a lower value package of services for a lower rate.

-Budget is the only one that’s somewhat more difficult to overcome.
+The budget is the only one that’s somewhat more difficult to overcome.
 If a client has the money, and you’ve ticked every other box, and they like/need what you’re offering then they should go ahead.
 However, if not, then it might be insurmountable.

-From questions on price and budget, you might find cost isn’t the only factor.
+From questions on price and budget, you might find the cost isn’t the only factor.
 In which case, it could be one of the following options:

 Is it a question of timing?
-Does something else need to happen before they can go ahead.
+Does something else need to happen before they can go ahead?